 - very sick appearance

 Croup can be very scary to children and parents.
 Often the most important treatment you can provide is to hold your child in your arms for comfort and reassurance.
 Steroids given orally lessen the stridor and lessen hospitalisation.
 In Australia the medication is called redipred and it’s dosage is about 1mg per kg given daily for three days.
-Note that the onset of action is several hours so it is of no benefit in the middle of the night.
+Note that the onset of action is 1-3 hours.

 Using mist from a shower or vaporiser was a traditional treatment but there is no studies that have shown any benefit.
 Hospitals have abandoned this treatment.

 Panadol or nurofen may help with throat pain and discomfort and also will calm some children.
 However if your child is not good at taking medicines do not force these as the best treatment is to keep him/her calm.
 Because croup is almost always caused by a virus, antibiotics are of no help.
 Forcing fluids is unnecessary.